Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

     * It doesn't work with gd32vf103 processor.
     * **MUST** Need to enable I/D Cache in <Device.h> if I/D Cache present in CPU.
-    * It need at least a 2-Core SMP CPU
+    * It needs at least a 2-Core SMP CPU

 **How to run this application:**